andytrix/atm-cash-machine/README.md

 # ATM Cash Machine

-A feature-rich ATM simulator built with Qt, Node.js, and MySQL, supporting authentication, transactions, and card management—bringing a real banking experience to the digital world.
+Experience a full-featured ATM simulator powered by Qt, Node.js, and MySQL.
+With secure authentication, dynamic transactions, and comprehensive card management, it brings the authentic feel of real-world banking right to your screen.

 # Features